Freedom Trail Tour Sites

 The Old State House, originally called the Town House, was built in 1713 and located close to Long Wharf near Boston’s waterfront.
 Situated at the head of King Street, the Town House was the symbol of Royal authority in the Massachusetts Bay Colony, and the location of the British government in Boston.
 Official proclamations were made to the townspeople from its second floor balcony, and statues of a lion and a unicorn (symbols of the King’s power) stood atop the brick building.
 The governor and other royal officials met here, but it was also the home of the Massachusetts Assembly, a body elected by the people.
 In 1766, they debated the Stamp Act before the public here, and for the first time, common people could see their elected officials at work.

-On July 18, 1776, from the balcony of the Town House, Colonel Thomas Crafts read the Declaration of Independence to the citizens of Boston from a copy that had arrived recently from Philadelphia.
+On July 18, 1776, from the balcony of the Town House, Colonel Thomas Crafts read the Declaration of Independence to the citizens of Boston from a copy printed by John Gill the previous day.
 Artillery pieces fired, bells rang, and there was a great celebration.
 Later that day, the royal symbols of the lion and the unicorn were removed from the building and burned in a bonfire in Dock Square.
 Soon afterward, King Street was renamed State Street and the Town House was called the State House.

 Shortly after the Revolution, the Massachusetts’ government moved from the State House to the New State House building on Beacon Hill.
 Its former home, now referred to as the Old State House, eventually fell into disrepair and some even urged that it be demolished.
 In 1881, the citizens of Chicago offered to purchase it and move it “brick by brick” to their city.
 This outraged Bostonians and they decided to preserve this historic landmark for future generations right here in Boston.
 Since 1882, the Old State House has been a museum run by the Bostonian Society that features many wonderful exhibits on Boston’s colorful history.
 Here you can see a suit of clothes that belonged to John Hancock and the wool flag with nine red and white stripes that may have been used by the Sons of Liberty.
 Today, replicas of the original lion and unicorn are back in place.
 The current versions are from 1901 and were recently restored.